Haivision/srt/docs/API.md

 | ----------------- | ----- | ------- | --------------- | ----- | -------- | ------ |
 | `SRTO_STRICTENC`  | 1.3.2 | pre     | `int (bool)`    |       | true     | false  |

-- **[SET]** - This option defines whether the connection is allowed for only "strictly encrypted" cases.
+- **[SET]** - This option, when set to TRUE, allows connection only if the encryption setup of the connection parties is a "strictly encrypted" case, that is:

-When this option is set to TRUE (default), connections are allowed only when:
    - neither party has enabled encryption
    - both parties have enabled encryption with the same passphrase